EURO GOVT-Spanish yields rise after auction spooks market

 LONDON, Nov 8 Spanish and Italian debt yields rose on Thursday after signs of weak demand at an auction of new five-year Spanish bonds raised a warning flag for some investors.

-The sale, hours before the European Central Bank kept interest rates steady at a record low 0.75 percent, nonetheless completed Spain's planned funding for 2012, allowing Madrid to hold out longer before asking for international aid.
+The sale, hours before the European Central Bank kept interest rates steady at a record low 0.75 percent, completed Spain's planned funding for 2012 and allows the government to hold out longer before asking for international aid.

-Such a request would let the ECB buy Spanish bonds but ECB President Mario Draghi, speaking at a press conference after the rate decision, reiterated that any such aid requests were "entirely in the hands of governments".
+Such a request would allow the ECB to buy Spanish bonds but ECB President Mario Draghi, speaking at a press conference after the rate decision, reiterated that any such aid requests were "entirely in the hands of governments".

 Spain's 4.7 billion euro debt sale included its first auction of longer-term bonds in 18 months but the wide range of bids accepted for a new five-year benchmark bond drew criticism.